East Timor Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from East Timor.
-Should have at least 2 blank pages for stamps.
+Must be valid for at least 6 months beyond intended stay with at least one blank page for entry stamp

 Tips for Smooth Entry